Shapis/the_wandering_time_tavern/README.md

 - **Locations** — towns, buildings, regions, landmarks, and other places.
 - **Maps** — regional maps, local maps, diagrams, and other visual references.
 - **Quests** — ongoing, completed, planned, or discovered objectives.
-- **Secrets** — information that should remain hidden from players or characters until revealed.
+- **Secrets** — information that should remain hidden from characters until revealed.
 - **Sessions** — session notes, events, decisions, consequences, and continuity records.
 - **The Story** — the main narrative, plot, chapters, and overarching direction of the project.